signalfx/tracing-examples/opentelemetry-tracing/opentelemetry-dotnet-manual/README.md

 Reference: [docs](https://docs.splunk.com/Observability/admin/allow-services.html).

 These commands will build the .NET projects and provide and coordinate their environments to create instrumented request activity to be reported to Splunk Observability.
-The traced activity is initiated by the ExampleClient running through a perpetual cycle of CRUD operations, which take place via the AspNetCoreExample ASP.NET Core application and its associated MongoDb driver.
+The traced activity is initiated by the ExampleClient running through a perpetual cycle of CRUD operations, which take place via the AspNetCoreExample ASP.NET Core application and its associated MongoDB driver.

 You can find the collected traces in Splunk Observability Cloud: <https://app.signalfx.com/#/apm?environments=YOURUSERNAME>